Persian literature: Persian dictionaries

 Ali-Akbar Dehkhoda.
 It is the largest comprehensive Persian dictionary ever published, comprising 16 volumes (more than 27,000 pages).
 It is published by the Tehran University Press (UTP) under the supervision of the Dehkhoda Dictionary Institute and was first published in 1931.
 It traces the historical development of the Persian language, providing a comprehensive resource to scholars and academic researchers, as well as describing usage in its many variations throughout the world.

 He names 200 Persian lexicographical works in his dictionary, the earliest, Farhang-i Oim (فرهنگ اویم) and Farhang-i Menakhtay (فرهنگ مناختای), from the late Sassanid era of the 3rd-7th century.

 The most widely used Persian lexicons in the Middle Ages were those of Abu Hafs Sughdi (فرهنگ ابوحفص سغدی) and Asadi Tusi (فرهنگ لغت فرس), written in 1092.

 The production of Persian dictionaries declined in Iran after the 14th century, while it simultaneously grew in the Indian subcontinent and Ottoman Turkey, regions that were increasingly becoming Persianized.
 Only 4 dictionaries of Persian were compiled in Iran between the 10th and 19th centuries, while more than 66 were produced in India.
 Significant dictionaries from India include the Farhang-e Ghavvas, Sharafnama-ye Ebrahimi, Farhang-i Jahangiri, and Burhan-i Qati.
 Unlike the Persian dictionaries of India, most dictionaries from Ottoman Turkey are bilingual (Persian-Turkish).
 Some significant dictionaries of the era are Oqnum-e Ajam, Loghat-e Ne'matallah, and Lesan al-Ajam.

 In 1645, Christian Ravius completed a Persian-Latin dictionary, printed at Leiden.
 This was followed by John Richardson's two-volume Oxford edition (1777) and Gladwin-Malda's (1770) Persian-English Dictionaries, Scharif and S. Peters' Persian-Russian Dictionary (1869), and 30 other Persian lexicographical translations through the 1950s.

 Currently, English-Persian dictionaries of Manouchehr Aryanpour and Soleiman Haim are widely used in Iran.
 Also highly regarded in the contemporary Persian literature lexical corpus are the works of Dr. Mohammad Moin.
 The first volume of Moin Dictionary was published in 1963.

 Influence

 Sufi literature

-Some of Persia's best-beloved medieval poets were Sufis, and their poetry was, and is, widely read by Sufis from Morocco to Indonesia.
-Rumi, in particular, is renowned both as a poet and as the founder of a widespread Sufi order.
-Hafez, too, is hugely admired in both East and West, and he was inspired by Sufism if he was not actually a Sufi himself.
-The themes and styles of this kind of devotional poetry have been widely imitated by many Sufi and non-Sufi poets.
-See also the article on Sufi poetry.
+Some prominent medieval Persian poets were Sufis, and their poetry has influenced Sufi traditions across the Muslim world.
+Rumi is recognized both as a poet and as the founder of a Sufi order.
+Hafez's work, which incorporated Sufi themes, has gained recognition in both Eastern and Western literary traditions.
+The themes and styles of this devotional poetry have been utilized by various Sufi and non-Sufi poets.

-Many notable texts in Persian mystic literature are not poems, yet highly read and regarded.
-Among those are Kimiya-yi sa'ādat, Asrar al-Tawhid and Kashf ul Mahjoob.
+Notable prose texts in Persian mystic literature include Kimiya-yi sa'ādat, Asrar al-Tawhid, and Kashf ul Mahjoob.